ChristianNikodemus/myFilms-client/README.md

 Then, to start the project simply navigate to the project in terminal and run:

- npm install
+`npm install`

 This installs all the dependencies to run the program, then run:

- npm start
+`npm start`

-This starts the program, your terminal will prompt you that the server is running at a url such as 'http://localhost:1234' for example.
+This starts the program, your terminal will prompt you that the server is running at a url such as `http://localhost:1234` for example.
 You can then go to your browser and enter this url in the address bar to see the project in action!